signebedi/python_intro/README.md

 Python has an extensive community of developers and users.
 As a result, there is a substantial discourse over paradigms, conventions, and syntactical change.
 These are published in the Python Enhancement Proposals (PEPs), which can be found [online](https://peps.python.org/#) and are a good resource on the language, along with Stack Overview, Real Python, and W3Schools.

+*** The best way to approach this course is to create a github account and clone this repository.
+When you work on the final group project, you should write your code either in a separate repository or in one group member's clone of this repository.

 ## Unit 1 - Environment Setup